 Search this site

 Finally, I had to physically introduce a woman.
 Harimati, my colleague in the police department, arrived to assist me.
 I told Manmoth that it was Harimati whom I loved.
 While making sure that Manmoth was nearby, I even recited a few poems to Harimati and she, making certain that the youth was within earshot, made it known she had lost her heart to Manmoth.
 But this did not yield the desired result; Manmoth began observing us with curiosity.

 Just ponder this reasoning: A student prefers to remain in a lodge during the vacations, ignoring requests from his relatives to come home.
 There cannot be the slightest doubt that he had stayed out of some necessity.
-I had invaded his privacy by moving into his lodge, and even introduced a female.
+I had invaded his privacy by moving into his lodge and even introduced a female.
 Yet, he had shown no bitterness.
-He had not abandoned the lodge, nor did he avoid us.
+He had neither abandoned the lodge nor did he avoid us.
 However, I have noticed on several occasions - when he lowered his guard - that he actually loathed both Harimati and me.
-This could mean only one thing: he was using our friendship as a cloak.
+It could mean only one thing: he was using our friendship as a cloak.

 When I met Manmoth that day, I offered to treat him to dinner.
 "Let's have our meals in a restaurant at 7 p. m. today," I told him.
 He was taken aback but quickly recovered his composure.
 "No, brother, I am in bad shape today with an upset stomach," he said.
 Manmoth had never before refused to dine in a restaurant.